 - In a freestanding electric mixer with the paddle attachment or using a hand-held electric whisk, cream together the butter and sugar for the sponge until light and fluffy.

-- Add the eggs one at a time, mixing well and scraping down the sides of the bowl after each addition.
+- Add the flax eggs, mixing well and scraping down the sides of the bowl.

 - Mix in the vanilla extract.